andre1393/fashion-mnist/README.md

   * api: codes related to api
   * pipeline: codes related to the prediction pipeline (pre-processing and training)
   * serializers: codes related to data serialization
-* images: images used in README documentation
+* docs: images used in README documentation
+* tests: unit tests

 ### 2.2 Deliverables
 * Training scripts